AlexanderKosik/kickstart_regex/content/groups.md

 print("Good RegEx")
 ```

 If your RegEx is correct you will see, that the list contains the 3 invoice files.
-What if we only want the filename, without the file ending `pdf`?
+What if we only want the actual filename, without the file ending `pdf`?
 We could filter our list afterwards and remove the filename, but it would be nice to have this done by our RegEx.

 We can do this with groups.
 So your RegEx might look like this: `pattern = r"^invoice_[\w]+\.pdf$"`.
 If we now want to be able to reference the actual filename without ending, we can put round brackets around these characters.